What to Expect and What to Pack

 Can you accommodate dietary requests?

-What is your cancellation policy?
+What is your camp like?

 Our camp is located alongside the river and is private.
 Meaning only those that are on your trip and the guides have access to it.
 Scattered up and downstream we have wooden platform decks for sleeping.
 We provide each guest with a “paco pad” which is a thick sleeping pad to use on top of the decks.
 Most guests sleep out, underneath the stars as we don’t typically experience any weather during the rafting season.
 You’re more than welcome to bring your own tent if you would prefer.
 We raft right up to the camp on day one, and on day two, load directly back onto the rafts and push off, so there are no additional shuttles involved between rafting and camping.